aridjayarecipes/cutesrecipes.web.app/content/post/2456-recipe-of-any-night-of-the-week-healthy-tomato-soup.md

 - "Blend it all in the blender."
 - "If the consistency is not to your favor then I suggest you add a little bit of marinara sauce.
 Any type will do"
 - "Then put about half a hand full of 6 cheese Italian and pop it in the microwave for 1 minute"
-- "If you'd like you can top it off with croutons or bacon"
+- "If you&#39;d like you can top it off with croutons or bacon"
 - "Enjoy"
 categories:
 - Recipe